Cultural Arts and Recreation Enrichment (CARE) Program

 How much revenue does the CARE tax generate?

-The 1/10 of 1% CARE tax generates approximately 1.8 million dollars in revenue each year.
-For a list of current recipients and cumulative CARE tax allocations, please see the CARE Recipients page.
+The 1/10 of 1% CARE tax generates approximately 1.9 million dollars in revenue each year.

 How can I learn about events and programs offered by CARE grant recipients?